djoerkie/gapple/README.md

 /*
-    Check if a username will be reclaimed requires username to check and current account username !!!!
-This example will not work anymore because
+    Check if a username will be reclaimed requires username to check and current account username !
+This example will not work
 */
 GappleApi.checkReclaim('username_to_check', 'current_account_name').then(resp => {
     console.log(resp)